Imshepherd/MxNetR-Convert-json-to-symbol/README.md

  ## When you want to use specific layers or
  ## Changing some specific layers architecture in pre-train model.

- You may rewrite the hole Net.
+ You may rewrite the whole Net.

  Or you may use function in ['1.
 LeNet/3. convert json to symbol.R'](https://github.com/Imshepherd/MxNet-Conver-json-to-symbol/blob/master/1.%20LeNet/3.%20convert%20json%20to%20symbol.R), converting json files to R code for the example of LeNet.